googlefonts/how-to-hint-variable-fonts/README.md

 **Anchor** Points can be rounded to the nearest gridline, or to a grid-line specified by a CVT entry

-These tables, in particular the VTTtalk table for each glyph, is where most of the editing will be done. _Note: Composite glyphs do not contain any VTTtalk code, only low level TrueType code.
+These tables, in particular the VTTtalk table (`ctrl + 5`) for each glyph, is where most of the editing will be done. _Note: Composite glyphs do not contain any VTTtalk code, only low level TrueType code.
 Editing for composites, can only be done manually in each composite glyph program. (`ctrl + 2`) The Visual Hinting tools cannot be used for Composite glyphs._

-When the Light Latin Autohinter is run, VTT also creates three three global tables.
+When the Light Latin Autohinter is run, VTT also creates three global tables.

 **Control Value & cvar (cvt variations) tables)** (`ctrl + 4`)(`ctrl + shift + 4`) The CVT table is created automatically for Latin fonts, with pre-populated font measurements, saving you time, so that you can begin adding or editing the ‘Visual hinting’ in your font immediately, without the need to measure the font, and manually fill in the relevant CVT entries.
-The cvar table currently requires manually editing.
+The ‘cvar’ table currently requires manually editing.

 The two other global tables that are created are the ‘Pre-Program’ and the ‘Font Program’.

 **Pre-Program** (`ctrl + 3`) In every font there are certain conditions that will always apply.
-In a TrueType font these conditions are controlled through code placed in the pre-program, for example at what size hinting wil be turned on and off globally. _Note: There is minimal editing needed in the pre-program.
+In a TrueType font these conditions are controlled through code placed in the pre-program, for example at what size hinting will be turned on and off globally. _Note: There is minimal editing needed in the pre-program.
 Changing the size for when hints are enabled and or disabled globally, is the most common edit required._

 **Font Program** (`ctrl + 7`) This table stores functions that can be called from the ‘Pre-Program’ or from the glyph’s instructions.
 Functions are used to eliminate repetitive code from being used in multiple glyphs.
 A common example is to control the placement of a diacritic over a base glyph.

 Typically there is no editing done in the font program.
 It is useful to have a look at the comments at the beginning of the most commonly used functions, to gain a better overall understanding of what each function does.

-See this documentaion for a more detailed description of the [‘Cvt’, ‘prep’ and ‘fpgm’](https://docs.microsoft.com/en-us/typography/truetype/hinting-tutorial/basic-global-tables)
+See this documentation for a more detailed description of the [‘Cvt’, ‘prep’ and ‘fpgm’](https://docs.microsoft.com/en-us/typography/truetype/hinting-tutorial/basic-global-tables)

 VTT Also Generates a ['GASP](https://docs.microsoft.com/en-us/typography/opentype/spec/gasp) table for the font.

 ## XML, Export and Import Hinting code

-**Step 2.** Export, edit, import, and complile XML.
+**Step 2.** Export, edit, import, and compile XML.

-VTT allows for export and import of all hinting code to a seperate XML file.
+VTT allows for export and import of all hinting code to a separate XML file.
 This can be used in a few ways

 **Archiving:** Saving a plain text representation of the hinting code in a font.

 **Outline corrections:**  Hinting is usually the last step in the production process.
 If there are any problems with the outlines, outline modifications will be required.
 VTT does allow some point manipulation for static fonts, but not for Variable outlines.
 Changes to the original outlines must be made in the source files, in a font editor.
 The font can then be regenerated.

-In summary: Hints can be exported from a Variable TrueType font and saved to an XML file.
+**In summary:** Hints can be exported from a Variable TrueType font and saved to an XML file.
 Edits can be completed on the original source file outlines in a font editor, and a new TrueType file generated.
 The saved XML file, can then be imported into the new font and compiled and saved.
 From the VTT Menu _Tools > Compile > Everything for all glyphs > Save.
 Hinting can then be resumed._

-**Important Note:** _This technique only works if the same glyph order and point order is preserved in the new generated font.
+**Important Note:** _This technique only works if the same glyph order and point order is preserved in the new generated font._

 **Editing:** Export all hinting code from the font to XML, editing the XML in an external text editor, then re-importing those hints back to your original font, with modifications.